 It’s happening because you’ve developed a personal relationship not only with the champion but the additional 5 people involved in that purchase process.
 In many purchases, there is more than one person who is staking their own internal reputation on your solution.

-In short, you need a heck of a lot more than brand awareness to win those deals.
+In short, you need a heck of a lot more than a strong B2B brand to win those deals.
 (This doesn’t diminish the importance of being a dominant player in a market and flexing those muscles on your competitors, by the way.
 That’s the enviable phenomenon when customers say “we’re going with Big Player X because no one is going to fire me for choosing the biggest player in the space”).

 Another difference between the B2C world and the B2B world with direct mail is what you can reasonably ask someone to do when they receive that piece of collateral in the mail.
 In the B2C world, it’s usually something very close to making a purchase: a coupon, a catalog, an invitation to participate in an online sale or to go somewhere to buy something.
 You’re only one step away from buying.